shakee93/autoptimize-unusedcss/readme.txt

 == Changelog ==

+= 1.1.1 =
+ * fix: check for file permissions in plugin cache dir instead of the whole wp-content
+ * feat : allow users to connect to the app with the license key as well

 = 1.1.0 =
  * feat: migrate from wp options api to wp table api to manage options - faster